Arjun-G-Ravi/AI-Notes/04_NLP/06_Encoder Decoder Architectures.md

 # Encoder-Decoder Model
     Converts input to a fixed length numeric representation(called context), which will be used to compute the result.

-The Encoder-Decoder model is a type of artificial neural network architecture consisting of two main components: an encoder and a decoder.
+The Encoder-Decoder model is a type of neural network architecture consisting of two main components: an encoder and a decoder.

 ![alt text](image-13.png)
 - The `encoder` takes in a sequence of input data, such as a sentence in one language, and maps it to a fixed-length vector representation (often called context).
 This vector captures the essential meaning of the input sequence and is passed as input to the decoder.